swiss-river-network/swiss-river-network.github.io/code.md

 # Code

-How to access the code
+The code is not yet released to the public.
+Access to the current state can be requested for academic research purposes.

 [back](./)